Verena Hubertz: Early life and education

 Hubertz was born in Trier in 1987 as the daughter of a locksmith and a parish expert worker.
 She grew up in Konz and Lampaden.
 After graduating from high school, she studied business administration at Trier University of Applied Sciences (Bachelor) and at WHU - Otto Beisheim School of Management in Vallendar (MSc).
 She gained her first professional experience at the Lebenshilfe-Werke Trier, Vodafone, PricewaterhouseCoopers and Commerzbank.

 Business career

 After successfully completing her studies, she went to Berlin to work with a fellow student to found the startup Kitchen Stories, a video-based cooking platform with over 20 million users and 60 employees.
 In 2017, BSH became the majority owner of Kitchen Stories.
 At the end of 2020, she gave up her position as managing director to run for the Bundestag in her home constituency.

 Political career

 Hubertz became a member of the Bundestag in the 2021 German federal election.
 She won the direct mandate in the constituency of Trier with a 5.3% lead over incumbent Andreas Steier.
-She has since been serving as one her parliamentary group's deputy chairs, under the leadership of chairman Rolf Mützenich.
+She has since been serving as one of her parliamentary group's deputy chairs, under the leadership of chairman Rolf Mützenich.

+In the federal election on 23 February 2025, Verena Hubertz narrowly lost to Dominik Sienkiewicz, the CDU's direct candidate in the Trier constituency, with 0.5% fewer first votes.
+However, thanks to her security on the state list, Hubertz retained her Bundestag mandate.
+However, as a result of the 2023 electoral reform, Sienkiewicz was not elected to the Bundestag due to a lack of second vote coverage.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the SPD following the 2025 German elections, Hubertz was part of the SPD delegation in the working group on economic affairs, industry and tourism, led by Jens Spahn, Hansjörg Durz and Alexander Schweitzer.
+After the election she joined the Merz cabinet as Federal Minister for Housing, Urban Development and Building.